-Making other people money is a humbling task we have all endured at a certain point in our career.
-Usually as an intern or entry level position, our job was to provide the resources to our bosses and management to “look good” and succeed.
-Often, this helped our superiors climb the corporate ladder without a breath of “thank you’s” leaving us exasperated with the only way to vent the pain - on facebook in long thread form.
+Making other people money is a humbling task we have all endured at a certain point in our careers.
+Usually, as an intern or entry-level position, our job was to provide the resources to our bosses and management to “look good” and succeed.
+Often, this helped our superiors climb the corporate ladder as business owners without a breath of “thank you’s” leaving us exasperated with the only way to vent the pain - on Facebook in long thread form.

-Alternatively, in the above scenario imagine if entrepreneur A spent 2 years developing his dog toy and customer base only to discover that the reviews of the toy are negative consistently?
+Alternatively, in the above scenario imagine if entrepreneur A spent 2 years developing his dog toy and trying to grow his customer base only to discover that the reviews of the toy are negative consistently.
 What a waste of time!

 Ryan Holliday calls the process of “clearing the path for people above you, and you will create a path for yourself” the Canvas Strategy.
 A process in which you attach yourself to successful people and move them to be more successful while remaining humble and able.
 Along the way, you will learn a process that can either be replicated or modified and you will create countless new relationships.
 These relationships can be banked in your contact book to be called upon later when you do finally start that company - this time with knowledge or process.